ibrahimroshdy/refresher/README.md

 [![codecov](https://codecov.io/gh/ibrahimroshdy/refresher/branch/main/graph/badge.svg?token=G77HXOM8GX)](https://codecov.io/gh/ibrahimroshdy/refresher)

 ## Introduction
+You probably have tons of ideas laying around in some notebook about a specific project you want to start implementing.
+You probably also google the same set of instructions over and over.
+You always forget some of the syntax in a `Dockerfile`.

+Instead, why don't you have a complete project that grows as your experience grows and works as your own technical refresher.
-Refresher project aims to refresh technical skill and create an environment that is ready for experimenting ideas and expansion.
+The Refresher project aims to refresh technical skill and create an environment that is ready for experimenting ideas and expansion.
+Each version of this project should project a design scheme.
+This is refersher v1.

 <summary><h4 style="display: inline-block">Table of Contents</h4></summary>
     <ol>